Slow Cooker Baked Beans

 Serves8 to 10

-Meet your new favorite summer party recipe: slow cooker baked beans.
-Long loved for their sweet, tangy flavor and tender, creamy texture, baked beans for backyard barbecues and summer cookouts used to mean heating up the whole house to slowly cook the dried beans for hours upon hours.
+Meet your new favorite party recipe: slow cooker baked beans.
+Long loved for their sweet, tangy flavor and tender, creamy texture, baked beans for backyard barbecues, summer cookouts, and game day parties used to mean heating up the whole house to slowly cook the dried beans for hours upon hours.
 Here the slow cooker saves the day by doing all the work and keeping you cool at the same time.

 This recipe for slow cooker baked beans really is as easy as soaking some dried beans, dicing an onion, and layering a few things in the slow cooker before letting the beans cook low and slow overnight.
-You’re going to be making these lush, crowd-pleasing beans all summer long.
+You’re going to be making these crowd-pleasing beans for all your cookouts this year.

 Why You Should Slow-Cook Your Baked Beans